- Looking to hire a remote session drummer for your next project?

 P.S.
 You can also opt to have James post-process the drum takes for a bit of extra coin.
 If you’re looking to save some time I definitely recommend that extra service but due to budget constraints I mostly chose to take care of post processing myself.

 If you’re looking for an online drummer to session record in your next project, why not give James a try?
-Sign up using this link here and I’ll receive a small commission from Fiverr for helping him out, and you’ll get 10% off your order.
+Sign up using this link here and I’ll receive a small commission from Fiverr for helping him out, and you’ll get 10% off your order (using code HIVE10).
 Everybody wins!